Rare-earth element: Agriculture

 REEs have been used in agriculture to increase plant growth, productivity, and stress resistance seemingly without negative effects for human and animal consumption.
-REEs are used in agriculture through REE-enriched fertilizers which is a widely used practice in China.
-In addition, REEs are feed additives for livestock which has resulted in increased production such as larger animals and a higher production of eggs and dairy products.
-However, this practice has resulted in REE bio-accumulation within livestock and has impacted vegetation and algae growth in these agricultural areas.
-Additionally while no ill effects have been observed at current low concentrations the effects over the long term and with accumulation over time are unknown prompting some calls for more research into their possible effects.
+REEs can be used in agriculture through REE-enriched fertilizers, which was a widely used practice in China in 2002.
+REEs are feed additives for livestock which has resulted in increased production such as larger animals and a higher production of eggs and dairy products.
+This practice has resulted in REE bioaccumulation within livestock and has impacted vegetation and algae growth in these agricultural areas.
+While no ill effects have been observed at current low concentrations, the effects over the long-term and with accumulation over time are unknown, prompting some calls for more research into their possible effects.